 How long does a stiff neck last?

-Does a stiff neck fix itself?
+When is a stiff neck serious?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.

 - Chronic Neck Pain And Anxiety-Depression: Prevalence And Associated Risk Factors

 - Heat And Cold Therapy Reduce Pain In Patients With Delayed Onset Muscle Soreness: A Systematic Review And Meta-Analysis Of 32 Randomized Controlled Trials

 - Are non-steroidal anti-inflammatory drugs effective for the management of neck pain and associated disorders whiplash-associated disorders or non-specific low back pain?
 A systematic review of systematic reviews by the Ontario Protocol for Traffic Injury Management (OPTIMa) Collaboration